observer-tips-org/observer/README.md

 You do not control your thoughts.
 You can feed yourself positive/necessary thoughts, however. <br />
 It is a problem to avoid a perspective.
 Be empathetic and understand why you are. <br />
 Begin your day dedicated to you and your internal world.
 Do not be controlled by another's. <br />
+Do not embrace the ego / fixed mind.
+Accept your physical death daily. <br />

 ## Mumbles